-The financial statements have been prepared on the historical cost basis except for the following items in the Statement of Financial Position.

-Financial asset classified at fair value through other comprehensive income.
+The Financial Statements have prepared on an accrual basis and under historical convention except for the following items in the Statement of Financial Position.
+Financial assets classified at fair value through other comprehensive income that have been measured at fair value.